Netherlands Reformed Churches

-Since 2017, the denomination has been in the process of merging with the Reformed Churches in the Netherlands (Liberated), which together hope to form, on March 1, 2023, the Dutch Reformed Churches, a new denomination.
+In 2017 the denomination began the process of merging with the Reformed Churches in the Netherlands (Liberated), which together formed, on 1 May 2023, the Dutch Reformed Churches, a new denomination.

 History

 The Netherlands Reformed Churches has a history that coincides to a great extent with that of the Reformed Churches (Liberated) of which it was a part until the early 1960s.
 The latter denomination arose out of a conflict within the Reformed Churches in the Netherlands over the covenant and the power of the general synod.
 After that schism, referred to as the Liberation (Dutch Vrijmaking), the Liberated churches became a very conservative and orthodox denomination.
 Wary of the liberal tendencies within various Reformed denominations, they started to develop a number of cultural and political structures and institutes, whose membership was restricted to church members.
 Some in the church held the view that the Liberated church was the only true church in the Netherlands and implied that all other Christians were in violation of God's command to be joined to God's covenant people.
 A sizeable group disagreed with that view.

 In 1964, the disagreement came to a head, when Rev. Van der Ziel was accused of errors in his teaching and was found guilty by the synod of the Reformed Churches (Liberated), which defrocked him.
 Many members protested that measure and in 1966 drew up an open letter with a petition to voice their protest.
 However, local church councils responded by excommunicating members who had signed the petition.
 Those members and many who followed them voluntarily formed a new group.

 The new federation of Reformed Churches was referred to as buitenverbanders (literally "those outside the denomination") until 1979, when the current name, Netherlands Reformed Churches, was adopted.